Cohomology and deformations of oriented dialgebras: Oriented dialgebras

 satisfying the axioms: \begin{enumerate} \item $ex=x\,\,\, \text{for all}\,\,\, x\in D\,\,\, \text{and e is the identity of the group G}.$ \item $g_1(g_2x)=(g_1g_2)x\,\,\, \text{for all}\,\,\,x\in D\,\,\, \text{and}\,\,\, g_1,g_2\in G.$ \item $\text{For each}\,\,\, g\in G,\,\,\, \text{the map}\,\,\, \psi_g=\phi(g,-):D\to D\,\,\, \text{is a linear map}.$ \item $gx\dashv gy=g(x\dashv y) \,\,\,\text{and}\,\,\, gx\vdash gy=g(x\vdash y)\,\,\, \text{for all}\,\,\, x,y\in D, g\in G.$ \end{enumerate}

-Let $G$ be a group with $\varepsilon (g)=1$ for all $g \in G $.
+Let $G$ be an oriented group with $\varepsilon (g)=1$ for all $g \in G $.
 Then $G$ acts on $D$ via action defined above.
 Thus, in this case oriented dialgebras are nothing but equivariant dialgebras.
-Therefore, the notion of oriented dialgebra generalize the notion of group action on a dialgebra defined in \cite{saha2}. \end{rmk}
+Therefore, the notion of an oriented dialgebra generalizes the notion of a group action on a dialgebra defined in \cite{saha19}. \end{remark}